Tbilisi Food Tour

 |Visits residential neighborhood||Children welcome|

-|Can be adjusted for vegetarian diet||Includes market visits|
+|Can be adjusted for vegetarian diet||Visits to historic site|

 |Samples alcohol||Terrain fairly flat/ Stroller – friendly|

 |Cannot accommodate a vegan diet nor nut allergies||Can be adjusted for a gluten free diet|

 How are you dealing with COVID-19 risk on your walks?